 36, Vice President

 In 2008, as a graduate from one of the country’s top architectural programs at Virginia Tech, Lockwood was honored with the American Institute of Architects’ Henry Adams Medal for excellence in architecture.
 Lockwood has continued his penchant for learning and the sharing of knowledge ever since by developing numerous industry mentor relationships throughout his career.
-At Raleigh-based Moseley Architects, Lockwood was quickly g named manager of the firm’s two largest university clients, James Madison University and Old Dominion University.
+At Raleigh-based Moseley Architects, Lockwood was an associate and project manager of the firm’s two largest university clients, James Madison University and Old Dominion University, based out of Moseley's Virginia Beach office.

-Lockwood temporarily left Moseley to serve as director of higher education for MOA Architecture in Colorado but returned to Moseley Architects in 2018 as a managing principal.
+Lockwood temporarily left Moseley to serve as director of higher education for MOA Architecture in Colorado but returned to Moseley Architects in 2018 as a managing principal in Raleigh.

 It was shortly after his return to Moseley that he reestablished the firm’s higher education studio in Raleigh, helping it grow quickly.
 Lockwood also was involved in the $42-million rebuilding of UNC-Wilmington’s Dobo Hall.
 Destroyed by Hurricane Florence in 2018, the rebuilding project is the state’s largest emergency project to date.
 He was also involved with the first two design-build procurements initiated through North Carolina’s State Construction Office.